 Tract developers typically operate on a FPP contract, whereas a General Contractor (GC) will usually have flexibility on what contracts are the best fit for the build.

-Negotiation tactics can vary a bit depending on whether you are looking to buy new construction in a tract, or pre-planned community, or if you are looking to buy (or already have) a plot of land that you are looking to build on, and will be hiring a General Contractor (GC) for your build.
-Tract builders will typically have dedicated subcontractors already lined up, but if you’ll be using a GC, get multiple bids (such as window and doors installation) and ask for any available discounts.
+Negotiation tactics can vary a bit depending on whether you are looking to buy new construction in a tract, or a pre-planned community, or if you are looking to buy (or already have) a plot of land that you are looking to build on, and will be hiring a General Contractor (GC) for your build.
+Tract builders will typically have dedicated subcontractors already lined up, but if you’ll be using a GC, get multiple bids on items such as window and door installation and ask for any available discounts.

-Don’t be shy about asking for any available discounts.
-Chances are there are likely a few hidden cost-savings that may be available for a tract or GC builder.
+Don’t be shy about asking about any available discounts.
+Chances are, there are likely a few hidden cost-savings that may be available for a tract or GC builder.

-In line with asking for any available discounts before you settle on an appliance and lighting fixtures package, you may want to take a look at local stores.
-Retailers tend to offer enticing deals to move inventory, particularly for Memorial, Labor, and Veteran’s Day sales, and you might be able to secure significant cost savings.
+In line with asking for any available discounts before you settle on an appliance and lighting fixtures package, you may want to take a look at local stores when saving for a house.
+Retailers tend to offer enticing deals to move inventory, particularly for Memorial Day, Labor Day, and Veterans’ Day sales, and you might be able to secure significant cost savings.

 In my own experience, we saved several thousand dollars during a home renovation by utilizing our military discount to buy a complete stainless steel kitchen appliance package from Lowe’s, in conjunction with a Veterans Day sale.